The Acrobat is a 2019 Canada gay drama by Rodrigue Jean. Starring Sébastien Ricard,

 doubles Horst Stramka and Mandy Starship.

-UK: Passed 18 uncut for strong real sex, bloody violence and
+UK: Passed 18 uncut for strong real sex,

 Assassin is a 1997 France crime drama by Mathieu Kassovitz.
-With Michel Serrault,
+With Michel

-Mathieu Kassovitz and Mehdi Benoufa.
+Serrault, Mathieu Kassovitz and Mehdi Benoufa.

 Old professional killer Wagner seeks someone to teach what he knows as long as he is already dying, and he chooses Max, young and